CORE BODY TEMPERATURE MONITORING

 The CORE sensor measures thermal energy transfer between the body and the environment.
 An AI-powered algorithm uses this data to calculate core body temperature with medical-grade accuracy.
 Extensive testing has validated the accuracy of CORE data against internal body temperature data collected with more invasive methods, like ingested electronic pills.
 This means that athletes can reliably use CORE data to understand what is happening inside their body, with a completely non-invasive wearable that’s the first of its kind.
 More information on Core’s accuracy can be found in the article Scientific Data Validating CORE’s Accuracy.

 The CORE app is available on both iOS and Android platforms.
 The sensor is compatible with most watches and cycling computers from Garmin, as well as a selection of devices from COROS, Suunto, Wahoo, and Hammerhead.
 Functionality with Apple and wearOS watches is still limited, but improved.
 Training software with full compatibility include Today’s Plan, Intervals.icu, and Golden Cheetah.
 The premium version of Training Peaks is also compatible.
-Please see the CORE Sensor Compatibility page for full details - we are continuously updating our list of compatible platforms and devices
+Please see the CORE Sensor Compatibility page for full details - we are continuously updating our list of compatible platforms and devices.

 To get the most precise data during sports activity, we highly recommend pairing with a heart rate monitor.
 Heart rate helps the sensor accurately convert measured heat flux into core body temperature.
 During everyday activity (ie. non-sports), core temperature data is accurate both with and without a heart rate monitor.